Wikijito7/crud/README.md

 ![Imagen del modal borrar datos](/images/remove.png)

 ## License
 This project is free to use!
-It isn't necesary to mencion me, but it would be nice.
+It isn't necesary to mention me, but it would be nice.